Twenty20DD/Mailer/README.md

 // - Sending a notification to the user/admin
 // - Updating the user's status if needed
 ```

+You will need to run `php artisan queue:work` to see any events in the logs whilst testing locally.

 Lastly within your VerifyCSRFToken middleware, add the following: